AxolStudio/STLGameDevSite/content/news/2024-10-29-new-site-new-leadership.md

 ## What has changed?

 First, the big one: the St. Louis Game Developer Co-op is no more and leadership group is now made up of new (but familliar) people.
 As mentioned above, the Co-op organization was officially dissolved, and 5 of the more senior members of the community stepped up to lead.
 The decision was made early on to drop the Co-op moniker and start a new group.
-The pages for things like Twitter, Facebook, Meetup, etc will still be found at the same places, but we've rebranded them to simply *STL Gamedev* and built a new website.
+The pages for things like Twitter, Facebook, Meetup, etc will still be found at the same places, but we've rebranded them to simply *STLGameDev* and built a new website.
 We are hoping to use the social media accounts much more actively going forward.

 Although this is technically a new group, our goal is to maintain the spirit and values of the original group.
 As always, we want the Game Development community to be a safe, inclusive, and welcoming space for anyone and everyone.
 We hope to make this group even more community-led than before, making it easier to contribute ideas and talents in ways that bring the community together.